hoangduchuy93/eagle-and-owl-classification-using-CNN-and-Transfer-learning-vgg16/README.md

 Based on the above description => identify the problem:
 - Find methods to classify eagle and owl based on their physical characteristics
 - Objectives/problems: build a classification model to classify these 2 species for further purpose.
-- Applied method: CNN model
+- Applied method: CNN model, Transfer Learning vgg16
 ### 2. Data Understanding/ Acquire
 - Image data of the above 2 birds are downloaded from many sources for learning purposes
-- 5937 images for training and 1340 for testing.
+- image folder: incuding 5937 images for training and 1340 for testing.
+- image_small: including 200 images for training and 100 images for testing.

 ![image](https://user-images.githubusercontent.com/91864024/181462904-35f42152-d0b5-4df2-9250-2ae674516140.png)